Living on Vanbrugh Park Estate

 Stumbling across Chamberlin, Powell and Bon’s second and lesser-known housing project in Blackheath

-Jess and Pete Sampson live on the ‘other’ Chamberlin Powell and Bon estate.
-They didn’t choose the Vanbrugh Park Estate by chance.
+Two residents that generously shared their experiences with us, Jess and Pete Sampson explained why they didn’t choose the Vanbrugh Park Estate by chance.
 Jess’s archi-journey began in Western Australia, discovering Iwan Iwanoff (confession here we had to google him… but you don’t have to, we added him to the Lexicon) this triggered a love of Brutalist and Modernist architecture, so naturally, when Jess relocated to London and visited a pal in the Golden Lane Estate, all the dots joined up.

 Together with Pete, a graphic designer with a big love of modernist principles, the couple have taken their obsession, which every fan of Brutalism gets, to the next level.
 They really care that we should give Vanbrugh Park Estate as much attention as the Barbican, so what could be better than building a website dedicated to it.